HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

-Let’s see how the delivery approaches impact Core Web Vitals.
-We use Google’s definition of having Good Core Web Vital where a site has:
+Let's see how the delivery approaches impact Core Web Vitals.
+We use Google's definition of having Good Core Web Vital where a site has:

 * **Largest Contentful Paint** (LCP) under 2.5 seconds for 75% of users
 * **Cumulative Layout Shift**  (CLS) less than 0.1 for 75% of users